sdiehl/wiwinwlh/tutorial.md

 A category is an algebraic structure that includes a notion of an identity and a composition operation that is associative and preserves identities.
-In practice arrow are not often used in modern Haskell and are often considered a code smell.
+In practice arrows are not often used in modern Haskell and are often considered a code smell.

 ```haskell